 How Do You Stop Blossom End Rot on Peppers?

 To help prevent blossom end rot on peppers, make sure that your pepper plants are receiving even and appropriate water.
-Pepper plants need about 2-3” of water a week when planted in the ground.
-To help keep the soil around the peppers evenly moist in between watering, use a mulch to help keep evaporation down.
+Pepper plants need about 2-3 inches of water a week when planted in the ground.
+To help keep the soil around the peppers evenly moist between watering, use mulch to help keep evaporation down.